 Most failed Father's Day books fail because the brief did not commit to a register.
 The brief mixes humour with sentiment, anecdote with biography, scene with summary.
 The press writes the mixed brief poorly because the form cannot hold all of those registers at once on thirty-two pages.
 The brief that commits — to the dry register, to four or five scenes, to the partner's voice — produces the book that holds.
 The journal piece on the Father's Day from a daughter walks a different version of the same brief calibrated to a different relationship.

 The commission page is where the brief is submitted.
-The press writes the manuscript, illustrates by hand, and binds in the workshop.
-The book ships in three weeks.
+The press writes the manuscript and illustrates the book.
+The book ships a few weeks later.
 The conventional commissioning moment is the third week of May for a June giving; later than the first week of June and the book will not arrive in time.
 The retirement gift ideas piece walks the parallel form for the later-life threshold; the form is the same, the brief is calibrated differently.

 What the form does, finally

-A Father's Day book is a single piece of bound writing about one specific man, written in the masculine register, calibrated to the year he has just lived, bound in materials that read on his shelf.
+A Father's Day book is a single piece of writing about one specific man, written in the masculine register, calibrated to the year he has just lived.
 The form is not novel.
-The press has been making books in this register for a decade.
+The press has been making books in this register.
 The decision to commission one is, in most households, a small decision; the object that arrives is, in the household-survey data, the one the man keeps longest.
 The journal piece on first Father's Day walks the version of the form for the year he becomes a father; the form repeats, with calibration adjustments, every Father's Day after.